How to Keep Fleas Out of Your House in Idaho

 Maintain Pet Hygiene

-- Bathe pets routinely with pet safe shampoo
+- Bathe pets regularly with pet-safe shampoo

 How to Keep Fleas Out of Your House

-1. Vacuum Frequently
+1) Vacuum Frequently

 - Pet bedding